 Figure 4.
-Celebrating the 4th of July in 1912, this gathering of family and friends reflects the popularity of the porch as a social gathering place.
-While not overly ornate, each detail of the porch from the roof balustrade to the turned columns to the simple lattice work facing the deck contributes to its character, creating in effect the dominant architectural feature of the building.
+Celebrating the 4th of July in 1912, this gathering of family and friends reflects the popularity of the porch from the roof balustrade to the not overly ornate, each detail of the porch from the roof balustrade to the turned columns to the simple lattice work facing the deck contributes to its character, creating in effect the dominant architectural feature of the building.
 Photo: © Utah State Historical Society of a porch or its richness in detail will also help define it.
 Materials are usually important as well, not just the wood features, but also whether other materials exist such as masonry columns and steps (Figure 4).